EuroIntervention 2019;15:671-677. DOI: 10.4244/EIJ-D-19-00110

-Aims: Sarcopenia is a prevalent disease of aging, associated with adverse clinical outcomes.
-We compared in-hospital adverse outcomes and overall mortality in sarcopenic and non-sarcopenic patients undergoing Transcatheter Aortic Valve Replacement (TAVR).
+Aims: Sarcopaenia is a prevalent disease of ageing, associated with adverse clinical outcomes.
+We aimed to compare in-hospital adverse outcomes and overall mortality in sarcopaenic and non-sarcopaenic patients undergoing transcatheter aortic valve replacement (TAVR).

-Methods and results: This is a retrospective cohort study including 602 patients who underwent TAVR.
-Sarcopenia was defined as skeletal muscle mass index <55.4 cm2/m2 in males and <38.9 cm2/m2 in females obtained through pre-TAVR CT scan.
-Mortality, length of hospital stay, ICU admission, and Valve Academic Research Consortium (VARC)-2 defined post-TAVR complications were defined as outcomes.
+Methods and results: This was a retrospective cohort study including 602 patients who underwent TAVR.
+Sarcopaenia was defined as skeletal muscle mass index <55.4 cm2/m2 in males and <38.9 cm2/m2 in females obtained through pre-TAVR CT scan.
+Mortality, length of hospital stay, ICU admission, and Valve Academic Research Consortium (VARC)-2-defined post-TAVR complications were defined as outcomes.
 Study participants (mean age 80.9±8.9 years and 56.8% male) were followed for a median of 1.5 years.
-Two-thirds of the TAVR population was sarcopenic.
-In-hospital outcomes were similar in both groups, but overall survival was worse in sarcopenic patients (HR for mortality=1.46 (1.06-2.14), P=0.02).
-In multivariable model, sarcopenia, porcelain aorta, pre-TAVR atrial fibrillation/flutter, severe chronic kidney disease, chronic pulmonary disease, (VARC)-2 bleeding, acute renal failure following TAVR, and post-TAVR cardiac arrest were predictors of mortality.
+Two thirds of the TAVR population was sarcopaenic.
+In-hospital outcomes were similar in both groups; however, overall survival was worse in sarcopaenic patients (HR for mortality=1.46 [1.06-2.14], p=0.02).
+In a multivariable model, sarcopaenia, porcelain aorta, pre-TAVR atrial fibrillation/flutter, severe chronic kidney disease, chronic pulmonary disease, VARC-2 bleeding, acute renal failure following TAVR, and post-TAVR cardiac arrest were predictors of mortality.

-Conclusions: Sarcopenic patients had similar in-hospital clinical outcomes as non-sarcopenic patients following TAVR which reveals TAVR safety in sarcopenic patients.
-However, sarcopenia was an independent risk factor for mid-term mortality proposing for its potential value in systematic evaluation of this highly comorbid population to decide the best treatment approaches.
+Conclusions: Sarcopaenic patients had similar in-hospital clinical outcomes to non-sarcopaenic patients following TAVR which reveals TAVR safety in sarcopaenic patients.
+However, sarcopaenia was an independent risk factor for midterm mortality indicating its potential value in systematic evaluation of this highly comorbid population in order to decide the best treatment approaches.